 TGP is committed to supporting women to enter non-traditional areas of study such as engineering.
 To assist with this commitment, TGP is offering a scholarship to support a Tasmanian woman who demonstrates financial need to pursue studies in Engineering at the Australian Maritime College, Launceston.

-Available to a female student who is enrolled in the first year of the Bachelor of Engineering (Specialisation) with Honours at the Australian Maritime College in Launceston in 2020.
+Available to a female student who is enrolled in the first year of the Bachelor of Engineering (Specialisation) with Honours at the Australian Maritime College in Launceston.
 To be eligible, applicants must be an Australian citizen, Permanent Resident or Humanitarian Visa Holder, and have completed the majority of their secondary schooling in Tasmania.
 Selection will be based on financial need, quality of written application and a demonstrated commitment to pursuing a career in engineering.
 A mentor will be appointed to support the successful applicant and work experience opportunities with Tasmanian Gas Pipeline (TGP) may be explored.